dougreichard/artemis_macro_language/docs/tut01/start.md

     </start>
 </mission_data>
 ```
-This is you first script.
-It creates a macro value hello.
+This is your first script.
+It uses the macro tag [<value>](../tag-values.md) creates a macro value hello.

 ``` xml
 <value hello="Hello, world"/>
 ```
 That value is used later to fill in the text for the big message.
+Using the [<expand>](../tag-expand.md) to expand that value using a [template string](../template-strings.md).
+The ${hello} will be expanded to the value of hello =>  'Hello, World'

 ``` xml
 <expand>